home - Electricity

 Textured

-It is a plaster that is very similar to Marmorino, but has more sand and a coarser aggregate, which makes it evenly rough with little color variations.
+It is a plaster that is very similar to Marmorino, but has more sand and a coarser aggregate, making it evenly rough with little color variations.
 It is the ideal plaster for achieving a natural stone effect and is available in fine and rough textures.
-A tough, grainy appearance is combined with a less polished surface to create the look and feel of a honed or lightly polished limestone.
+A tough, grainy appearance is combined with a less polished surface to create the look and feel of a chiseled or lightly polished limestone.

-This finish is suitable for different interiors and is of high quality.
+This finish is suitable for different interiors and has high quality...
 Although visually dull over large areas, it can be used as a rich background for combination walls and is often used in horizontal stripe wall designs to achieve variety in textures, as well as to work with emblems.

-This polished plaster has a smooth appearance, a subtle velvety finish that changes depending on the refraction of light from the surface and the point of view.
+This polished plaster has a sleek look, a subtle velvety finish that changes depending on the refraction of light from the surface and the point of view.

 Travertine

-This finish mimics the famous travertine stone - a special form of light-colored limestone - and can be found in white, brown, cream, even rusty colors, fibrous or concentric appearance.
+This finish imitates the famous travertine stone - a special form of light-colored limestone - and can be found in white, brown, cream, even rusty colors, fibrous or concentric appearance.

 Travertine effect plaster has a subtle stone-like effect with a soft texture of varying degrees, depending on the grain size and the method of application.

-It is suitable for antique effects, for finishing and painting decorative items such as pearlescent or metallic wax.
+It is suitable for antique effect, for finishing and painting decorative items such as pearlescent or metallic wax.

 Venetian polished plaster can certainly create the right factor that you are looking for.
 Whether it's a compact bathroom, a huge open plan, or a high profile exterior wall, its color, texture, craftsmanship, and craftsmanship guarantee the right impression.

-Smooth or textured, with broad or petite strokes, modern or traditional, Venetian polished plaster will give your walls style, sophistication, creating the backdrop you have always wanted for your home.
+Smooth or textured, with broad or petite strokes, modern or traditional - Venetian polished plaster will give your walls style, sophistication, creating the backdrop you've always wanted for your home.

 Venetian stucco evokes an old world ambiance, suitable for a romantic bedroom or a unique dining room.
 It is more labor intensive than traditional paint and therefore costs more, which is why most homeowners use it selectively rather than throughout the house.

 It imitates the classic architectural style of the Renaissance, when this finish became so popular.
-Suitable for an upscale library or accent wall in a gourmet kitchen.
+Perfect for an upscale library or accent wall in a gourmet kitchen.

 Designer plaster made from more modern materials - such as acrylic - creates a soft, earthy texture for the living room, bedroom that fits in with rustic décor, looks good in a large room or dining room with high ceilings...
 It takes much less time to apply than the classic Venetian, but additional colors are needed to create the effect.